jamesjwkim/rosetta-rough/README.md

-## To run this application, `npm install` and `npm start` after opening the folder directory using the Terminal.
+# (INFO 490 MVP) To run this application, clone the repository to the machine.
+Then, `npm install` and `npm start` after opening the folder directory using the Terminal.

 # Getting Started with Create React App